Lilian Astier

-Lilian Astier (born 12 August 1978), is a French former professional football player.
+Lilian Astier (born 12 August 1978) is a French former professional footballer who played as a defender.

 Career

 Born in Le Puy-en-Velay, Astier had a promising start to his football career.
-He trained with the youth teams of AS Saint-Étienne, and would make his professional debut with the senior club in Ligue 2.
-However after failing to break into Saint-Étienne's first team, he was sent with his compatriot Johann Duveau on a short-term loan to play for Burgos CF in Segunda División B. After his loan expired, Saint-Étienne canceled his contract and he attempted to join OGC Nice.
+He trained with the youth teams of Saint-Étienne, and would make his professional debut with the senior club in Ligue 2.
+After failing to break into Saint-Étienne's first team, he was sent with his compatriot Johann Duveau on a short-term loan to play for Burgos CF in Segunda División B. After his loan expired, Saint-Étienne canceled his contract and he attempted to join OGC Nice.
 However, his contract with Nice wasn't approved by the league.

 Outside of two seasons in Ligue 2 with FC Libourne-Saint-Seurin, Astier would spend the remainder of his career playing in the third and fourth level of French football.

 Astier won the 1997 UEFA European Under-18 Championship with France.